-The 2026 Series 1 Bonds will be the second series of general obligations to be issued by the State in calendar year 2026.
-On January 20, 2026, the State sold a series of general obligation bonds for delivery expected on or about February 5, 2026, in the principal amount of \$475 million for general governmental purposes.
+The Bonds will be the first series of general obligations to be issued by the State in calendar year 2026.
 In addition, the Commission has authorized the issuance of the following general obligations:

-- Up to \$500 million of additional general obligations for the refunding of general obligation bonds previously issued for general governmental purposes (\$50 million of which will be remaining after the issuance of the Bonds and will expire on May 7, 2026).
+- Up to \$500 million of additional general obligations for the refunding of general obligation bonds previously issued for general governmental purposes.
+The State intends to issue a Preliminary Official Statement on or about January 23, 2026, for the negotiated sale of general obligations for the refunding of general obligations previously issued for general governmental purposes on or about February 10, 2026, with delivery on or about February 26, 2026.
 In addition, the Commission will be asked on February 4, 2026 to authorize up to \$500 million of additional general obligations for the refunding of general obligation bonds previously issued for general governmental purposes.
-The amount and timing of any sale and issuance of any additional general obligations for refunding purposes depend, among other factors, on market conditions.

-- General obligations for the funding of the State's outstanding general obligation extendible municipal commercial paper notes (EMCP Notes), which were outstanding in the aggregate principal amount of \$127 million as of January 1, 2026.
-The amount and timing of any issuance of general obligations for the funding of the EMCP Notes depend on a decision by the State to fund such obligations with a different form of variable-rate obligations or with bonds bearing fixed interest rates.
+The amount and timing of any sale and issuance of any additional general obligations for refunding purposes depend, among other factors, on market conditions. - General obligations for the funding of the State's outstanding general obligation extendible municipal commercial paper notes (EMCP Notes), which were outstanding in the aggregate principal amount of \$127 million as of January 1, 2026.
+The amount and timing of any issuance of general obligations for the funding of the EMCP Notes depend on a decision to fund such obligations with a different form of variable-rate obligations or with bonds bearing fixed interest rates.
+The State does not currently expect to issue EMCP Notes in calendar year 2026.